MinecraftForge/Documentation/docs/utilities/permissionapi.md

 Or you could make it as advanced as PEX, having database support and many other functions.

 !!! note
-    Not every mod that want's to use the PermissionAPI should change the PermissionHandler as there can be just 1 at the same time!
+    Not every mod that wants to use the PermissionAPI should change the PermissionHandler as there can be only 1 at the same time!

 First off, how you implement your own PermissionHandler is completely up to you, you can use files, a database or whatever you want.
 All you need to do is create your own implementation of the interface `IPermissionHandler`.